mandyyy25/mandyyy25/README.md

 #### I've just started my journey as a data scientist and analyst.
 I'm pretty much into the field, mainly when it comes to business analysis and machine learning.
 ##
 - 🔭 I’m currently working on a project on the course i'm studying
-- ☔ I’m currently learning Python and SQL and looking forward to soon develop my skills in javascript
+- ☔ I’m learning Python and SQL and looking forward to soon develop my skills in javascript
+- 👩‍💻 Already have advanced skills in Excel and Power BI (know how to manipuled VBA and Dax language)
 - 📚 I’m looking to collaborate on any projet that i can learn something new
 - 😄 Pronouns: she/her
 - 🌍 Fun fact: I come from the Amazon jungle